Back to Projects

 • Efficiency: Maximized through substrate and conductor loss minimization

-2. GPS L1 RF Front-End PCB Design
+2. GPS L1 RF Front-End PCB Design (Joint Contribution with Pramidu)

 • LNA Selection & Design: Selected low-noise amplifier with optimal noise figure, gain, and linearity; performed DC biasing network design and stability analysis